Multidimensional Budget-Feasible Mechanism Design: Results and proofs omitted from Section

 \subsection{Proof of Theorem~\ref{optbenchlb}: approximation-factor lower bounds relative to \boldmath \optbench}

-As mentioned in Section \ref{impos}, we adapt the lower bound construction given by \cite{AnariGN14} to our setting. \cite{AnariGN14} describe an instance in the \emph{Bayesian} setting, that is, the costs for the items are drawn from a distribution.
+As mentioned in Section \ref{impos}, we adapt the lower bound construction given by \cite{AnariGN14} to our setting.
+They describe an instance with an additive valuation in the \emph{Bayesian} setting, that is, the costs for the items are drawn from a distribution.
 They show that there is no budget-feasible mechanism that achieves expected value strictly larger than $(1-\frac{1}{e})\Ex[\optalg]$, where the expectation is over the distribution of the costs and the randomness of the mechanism.
 (Recall that in our terminology, a budget-feasible mechanism is also truthful.)

 We will use the same instance as theirs, where each seller holds a single item.
 In order to convert their lower bound into a lower bound for \optbench, we wish to utilize the fact that $\vemax \ll \optalg$ in the large market setting.
 Since $\optalg \ge \optbench \ge \optalg-\vemax$, this implies that \optbench essentially coincides with \optalg, and thus any lower bound with respect to \optalg is also a lower bound with respect to \optbench.